-First Blue Fish Workshop on Best Practices in Selectivity
+First Blue Fish Foundation Workshop on Best Practices in Selectivity

-On December 4, Gabriel Mato-Adrover (MEP, Spain), member of the PECH Committee of the European Parliament, and Blue Fish, the European Association for the promotion of sustainable and responsible fishing, organized an interactive workshop on best practices in selectivity.
+On December 4, Gabriel Mato-Adrover (MEP, Spain), member of the PECH Committee of the European Parliament, and Blue Fish Europe, the European Foundation for the promotion of sustainable and responsible fishing, organized an interactive workshop on best practices in selectivity.

 The workshop brought together around 30 representatives from the European Parliament, Commission and Council to discuss existing programs and techniques that are being developed by marine scientists and fishermen in the EU to improve sustainable fishing and selectivity.